 “Officially, the most important countries are not singling out Japan,” Douglas Borthwick, a managing director and head of foreign exchange at Chapdelaine FX in New York, said in a telephone interview.
 “People understand that if anyone’s going to have their feet to the fire right now in terms of currency weakness, it’s going to be Japan.
 But it’s very hard for most countries to throw stones because they’re all living in glass houses.”

 Among U.S. stocks, Michael Kors Holdings Ltd. rallied 8.8 percent after raising its forecast in anticipation of a jump in same-store sales.
 Avon Products Inc. jumped 20 percent as adjusted profit topped analysts’ estimates.

-Facebook Inc. (FB) sank 3.2 percent as Sanford C. Bernstein & Co. cut its recommendation.
+Facebook Inc. (FB:US) sank 3.2 percent as Sanford C. Bernstein & Co. cut its recommendation.
 Coca-Cola Co. slipped 2.7 percent after global volume sales missed analysts’ estimates.

 Earnings have exceeded the average analyst estimate at about 74 percent of the 354 companies in the S&P 500 that released results so far in the earnings season, and 66 percent have beaten sales estimates, data compiled by Bloomberg show.

 The S&P 500 has rallied almost 7 percent in 2013 as U.S. lawmakers reached a budget compromise.
 The gauge is about 3 percent below its record reached in October 2007.
 The index has more than doubled since bottoming in March 2009 as the Federal Reserve conducted three rounds of bond-buying to lower interest rates and boost economic growth.